jeanhaley32/NeighborhoodCrawler/README.md

 A future iteration of this POC would:

   1. Use parallelism (goroutines) to traverse the list faster.
-  2. Fold in the Crawler functionality of the devp2p library to combine the pipeline of [DHT](https://en.wikipedia.org/wiki/Distributed_hash_table) Traversal and Node Discover with neighborhood association.
+  2. Fold in the Crawler functionality of the devp2p library to combine the pipeline of [DHT](https://en.wikipedia.org/wiki/Distributed_hash_table) Traversal and Node Discovery with neighborhood association.
      This should not be two separate scripts, one running on the output of the other, but instead one unified process.

   A Final Iterations may be more complex: \